DIP-2025-MINI-PROJECT/Cricket-Ball-Tracking/README.md

      Adrian Kaehler

 **Limitations and Future Works -**
-a.
-Limitations -
+  1. Limitations -
     1. Looks for the color pink specifically so if the wickets/shoes are pink then it could cause issues.
     2. Detects when there is no ball in the frame, or nothing pink in the frame.
-b.
-Future Works -
+  2. Future Works -
     1. Real-Time Implementation
     2. Use ML for more accuracy
     3. Remove Sampi from team